After acquiring a masters degree in sustainability, Sustainable Sue worked & now writes to help create change in U.S. business practices.

 Potatoes came originally from South America.
 There they were grown high in the Andes Mountains by the Inca people, who cultivated them from wild potatoes 7,000-10,000 years ago.
 Potatoes are one of the crops the Aztecs experimented with on Machu Picchu, growing them at different heights with different amounts of water and degrees of temperature, to see what would happen.
 They produced hundreds of different kinds of potatoes.

 How did potatoes get from South America to Ireland?
 In the mid-1500's Spanish conquistadors didn't just take gold and silver from the Incas and other ancient Americans.
 They took everything of interest they could find, including food.
-They took chocolate, peanuts, tomatoes, peppers, beans, corn, .. . . and potatoes.
+They took chocolate, peanuts, tomatoes, peppers, beans, corn—and potatoes.
 They shipped great loads of them from the Americas to Europe, currying favor with royalty, trying to get them to experiment with these exotic foods and maybe even grow them, if only to feed the military.
 Some European countries did, but the potato was generally spurned.
 Because it came from under the ground, it was considered food for the lowly.

 But then Ireland had a famine.
 As often happens when growing imported foods, soils were not adequate to sustain production over the years, and local predators could not control the insects and viruses that attacked the crop.
 Barley went belly up and people went hungry.
 What saved the people from starvation was potatoes.

-The Growth of the Irish Potato
+The Emergence of the Irish Potato

 Potatoes were a savior crop.
 They liked cold, hard winters and summers with long hours of sunlight, which Ireland had.
 Barley's destructive insects were uninterested in eating potatoes.

-In 1845 the same thing happened with potatoes that happened with barley.
+In 1845 the same thing happened with potatoes that had happened with barley.
 Because only a few varieties of potato were shipped to Europe from the Andes, there was not enough genetic diversity to keep them healthy, so they succumbed to disease.
-The Irish Lumpur, a prolific grower used as much for feeding stock as it was for the average Irish cropper's family, was especially vulnerable to a fungus infestation called "late blight," accidentally imported from Europe.
+The Irish Lumpur, a prolific grower, used as much for feeding stock as it was for the average Irish cropper's family, was especially vulnerable to a fungus infestation called "late blight," accidentally imported from Europe.

 Absentee landowners ignored their plight, continuing to export beef, dairy, and other food from Ireland to England and beyond, instead of feeding the Irish people.
 Because only 616 landlords owned 80% of Ireland's land then, local people had no control over what was grown there or who the land fed.